tonyt1272/Combine_data/README.md

 intentionally slowed down to avoid being an annoyance to the server.
 Remove the sleep() calls if you don't care about being annoying.

-Selenium requires chromedriver.exe, the data_path() function (line 24) should be modified to point to the folder where the chromedriver.exe file for your browser is located, otherwise chromedriver for chrome Version 84.0.4147.125 will be used.
+Selenium requires chromedriver.exe, the my_paths.data_path should be modified to point to the folder where the chromedriver.exe file for your browser is located, otherwise chromedriver for chrome Version 84.0.4147.125 will be used.